-Examiners must ensure that they do not impart training or assistance to the applicant during the conduct of the MPL test.
-If the examiner is occupying a control seat, they must provide the normal duties of a captain in that role, but only to the extent required by the operator's operations manual.
+Examiners must ensure that they do not impart training or provide assistance to the applicant during the conduct of the ATPL A test.
+If the examiner is occupying a control seat they must provide the normal duties of a co-pilot in that role, but only to the extent required by the operator's operations manual.